-- 3.1 The Accounts and Audit Regulations 2015 require the Council to review the effectiveness of its system of internal control and to prepare an Annual Governance Statement (AGS). - 3.2 The Council's draft Annual Governance Statement (AGS) for 2018-19 (which is current up to June 2019) is attached as Appendix 1. - 3.3 The draft AGS has been compiled by the Leadership Team.
+- 3.1 The Accounts and Audit Regulations 2015 require the Council to review the effectiveness of its system of internal control and to prepare an Annual Governance Statement (AGS). - 3.2 The Council's draft Annual Governance Statement (AGS) for 2019-20 (which is current up to June 2020) is attached as Appendix 1. - 3.3 The draft AGS has been compiled by the Leadership Team.
 The AGS has been drafted using various sources of assurance which together form the review of the Council's governance arrangements.
-The key sources of assurance are: - (i) assurances from the Heads of Service: - (ii) assurances from the 3 statutory officers; - (iii) the risk management reports; - (iv) the annual internal audit report / opinion; and - (v) external assurance reports.
+The key sources of assurance are: - (i) assurances from Leadership Team; - (ii) assurances from the 3 statutory officers; - (iii) the risk management reports; - (iv) the annual internal audit report / opinion; and - (v) external assurance reports.